Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/data-generator/README.md

 - IoT Hub resource name
 - Device Id for that IoT Hub resource

-In a Terminal (or Git Bash session) open in the `data-generator` directory, run the following script, replacing with your values for `<iotHubResourceName>` and `<deviceId>`:
+Run the following script, with your values replacing `<iotHubResourceName>` and `<deviceId>`:
   ```
   ./setup-environment.sh <iotHubResourceName> <deviceId>
   ```

 If everything ran correctly, you should see updated values in the .env.production file in the `data-generator` directory.
-Should look something like this:
+It should look something like this:

 ```
 FHIR_API_URL=http://10.255.180.240:8080